Utah Is Now The 17th Constitutional Carry State !!

 Governor Cox signed H.B.
 60 Conceal Carry Firearms Amendments into law on February 12th, 2021, making Utah the 17th state to become Constitutional Carry, also known as “Permitless Carry”.

-Don’t just start loading up and carrying yet though, as the new law does not take effect until May 5th, 2021.
-While it’s great news for Utah, there are some very important things you must know before you start carrying your firearm everywhere you go.
-There is a LOT of wrong information being spread around by companies and instructors about this new law so we are going to set the fact straight as we always do, for you to better understand the truth.
+Don’t just start loading up and carrying yet, though, as the new law does not take effect until May 5th, 2021.
+While it’s great news for Utah, you must know some very important things before you start carrying your firearm everywhere you go.
+Companies and instructors are spreading a lot of wrong information about this new law, so we are going to set the facts straight as we always do so that you can better understand the truth.

-FACT: This new law does not get rid of the Utah concealed firearm permits.
-There will still be classes available (unfortunately from the same instructors mentioned above) and the Bureau of Criminal Identification (BCI) will still issue new permits and renew permits to anyone who meets the minimum requirements.
-Anyone who is under 21 years old (18 to 20 years old) will still be required to obtain a Utah “Provisional” permit to be able to carry a loaded or concealed firearm.
+FACT: This new law does not eliminate the Utah concealed firearm permits.
+There will still be classes available (unfortunately from the same instructors mentioned above), and the Bureau of Criminal Identification (BCI) will issue new permits and renew permits for anyone meeting the minimum requirements.
+Anyone under 21 years old (18 to 20 years old) will still be required to obtain a Utah “Provisional” permit to carry a loaded or concealed firearm.

 The New Law Allows

-• Anyone at least 21 years old, not a prohibited person, can carry a concealed firearm without a permit
+- Anyone at least 21 years old who is not a prohibited person can carry a concealed firearm without a permit.

-• Carry any legally owned firearm, not limited to handguns like a lot of other states
+- Carry any legally owned firearm, not limited to handguns like many other states.

-• Carry anywhere that current permit holders can EXCEPT on any school premises, and all State prohibited areas and Federal prohibited areas
+- Carry anywhere that current permit holders can EXCEPT on school premises, and all State prohibited areas and Federal prohibited areas.

 The law also creates a fund known as the Suicide Prevention and Education Fund where 50% of excess funds from concealed firearm permit fees will be transferred to the Division of Substance Abuse and Mental Health to be used in suicide prevention efforts that include a focus on firearm safety as related to suicide prevention.